Magnificent, moody, monumental

 And yet.
 If you do manage to view a decent version you will see a melancholy, atmospheric, even magnificent work.

 James Coburn topped the bill as Garrett.
 At 44 he was longer in the tooth than the real Garrett had been but that didn’t matter.
 Movie Garretts were traditionally older, providing an almost father-figure to the young outlaw.
 And this version stresses Garrett’s fear of aging without proper means of support.
-It’s why he sell out.
+It’s why he sells out.
 Coburn was in any case possibly the best Garrett there has ever been.
 From memorable small parts in Western features at the end of the 1950s, to his superb silent knifeman Britt for John Sturges in The Magnificent Seven in 1960, probably the best actor on the set for Peckinpah as the one-armed scout Samuel Potts in Major Dundee in 1965, a couple of unfortunate Italian westerns we shall gloss over, and then he was a real SOB in the rodeo comedy The Honkers in ’72: he was, by the time of PG&BTK, more than ready to bring tough-guy/elder statesman authority and steely purpose to the role of the New Mexico county sheriff.

 Kris Kristofferson was cast as Billy.
 It was in many ways a strange choice.
 A former US Army captain and helicopter pilot, he had resigned his commission to pursue songwriting and was certainly not known at the time as a leading actor.
 He was 36 at filming, and quite stocky, not an obvious choice for a ‘kid’ part.
 All sorts of other actors were considered for the role.
 Al Pacino told an interviewer in 2014 that he was offered it, but it didn’t work out because he couldn’t ride a horse.
 At different moments there was talk of Jon Voight, Robert Redford, Bo Hopkins, Sam Shepard, Jack Nicholson, and even Marlon Brando and John Denver playing the Kid.
 The mind boggles.
 (Actually, Peckinpah had been wanting to make this picture for a long time and the prototype was One-Eyed Jacks in 1961, a very vaguely Billy the Kid story which Brando was bad in).
 Kristofferson was actually a good actor, and overcame the obvious physical handicaps to portray a fatalistic Bonney.